Elev8150 — Montana Backcountry · Flint Creek Range · 8,150 ft

 Bistro 8150.

 Before Bistro 8150 has served its first guest, its chef has already cooked for guests who pay $8,000 a person to eat in Montana.
 Chef Alayah trained at The Ranch at Rock Creek — the world's first Forbes Five-Star guest ranch — and The Resort at Paws Up, home to a James Beard-nominated culinary team.
-At 22, she brings all of it home to this mountain.
+And she is not done yet.

 Chef Alayah — Bistro 8150, Elev8150 Montana Chef Alayah